kstateome/lti-attendance/INSTALL.md

       cd ~/wildfly-8.2.0.Final/modules/edu/ksu/canvas/main/
       vi application.properties
     ```
     * Add the following content.
-Change the canvas_domain match the URL of the Canvas instance.
+Change the canvas_domain property to match the URL of the Canvas instance.

     ```
     # Set spring profile to use real database. "dev" sets up an in-memory database for automated tests